ggcarmi/expressions_calc/README.md

 ## Execution Modes

-The application now supports two execution modes:
+The application supports two execution modes:

 1. **Sequential Execution**: Processes expressions one at a time in the order they are provided.

 2. **Queue-Based Execution**: Utilizes a queue to dynamically manage and execute expressions based on their dependencies.
 This mode allows for parallel execution where possible, ensuring that dependent expressions are executed in the correct order.

+## Evaluation Modes

+The application supports two execution modes:

+1. **Tree Evaluator**: AST Evaluator parse and evaluate using a recursive tree traversal algorithm.
+This mode is suitable for sequential execution and provides a simple way to evaluate expressions.

+2. **Regex Evaluator**: Expressions are evaluated using regular expressions.

 ### Configuration